Custom Car Registration in South Carolina

 Fees to Register a Custom or Antique Vehicle in South Carolina

 The procedures to register custom vehicles in South Carolina and obtain historic license plates can only be completed after paying several DMV fees and costs.
-Note that the total cost for an SC antique car registration differs from the one that applies for a custom vehicle registration, since applicants will be required to complete different steps.
-For example, to successfully apply for antique auto tags, car owners will have to pay a fee of $10 for the registration and plate fee and a $15 certificate of title fee.
+Note that the total cost for an SC antique car registration differs from the one that applies for a custom auto registration, since applicants will be required to complete different steps.
+For example, to successfully apply for antique vehicle tags, car owners will have to pay a fee of $10 for the registration and license plate fee and a $15 certificate of title fee.
 Applicants who have not yet titled their antique vehicle will be required to pay additional fees.
-Registering custom vehicles, on the other hand, is a procedure that can be completed by paying the standard title fee as well as a registration fee of $24, if the vehicle is a passenger car.
+Registering custom cars, on the other hand, is a procedure that can be completed by paying the standard title fee as well as a registration fee of $24, if the vehicle is a passenger car.
 Note that, to finalize both procedures, car owners may be required to pay taxes as well.

 Note: Learn about the applicable vehicle registration renewal fees in South Carolina by contacting a local DMV office.